-Yes there are two kinds.
-CRPS I refers to the syndrome where there is chronic pain without confirmed nerve damage.
+Yes, there are two kinds.
+CRPS I refers to the syndrome where there is a chronic pain without confirmed nerve damage.
 CRPS II, however, refers to chronic pain that is associated with confirmed nerve damage.

 What are the symptoms of the syndrome?

 The predominant symptom associated with the syndrome is pain that gets worse over time rather than better.
 The pain is way out of proportion to what would be expected from the event.
 It may be so bad as to be severely tough even when a sheet touches the skin or the wind.